The acceptance rate at the public research university, the University of Utah, is 79%.

 If you fulfill or exceed their requirements, your chances of being admitted are quite strong.

 But if you don’t, you can be one of the unfortunate few who receive a rejection letter.

 The low acceptance rate at the University of Utah should not prevent applicants from showcasing their abilities and academic excellence in their applications.

-Furthermore, the institution makes an effort to provide a welcoming environment for learning where everyone is encouraged to succeed.
+Furthermore, the institution strives to create a welcoming environment for learning, encouraging everyone to succeed.

 What to know about the University of Utah

-The University of Utah is a public university that was established in Utah in 1850.
+The University of Utah, established in Utah in 1850, is a public university.
 Located in the American West, it is a unique learning community.